By: Joe Holz, Director of Sales | Originally Posted: Feb. 10, 2016 | Updated: June 2, 2022

-Duckweed (Lemna minor) is a small, green, round or oval aquatic plant that floats at the surface with a root that hangs below.
-Duckweed is transferred or spread by humans and wildlife (ducks, geese, turtles, etc.).
-It can quickly spread and cover an entire pond, blocking sunlight for other plants and causing an unappealing pond.
-Common treatments are with a diquat (contact herbicide) which turns duckweed brown on contact or fluridone (non contact herbicide) which turns the duckweed white.
-Grass Carp will also eat duckweed.
+Duckweed is a small, green aquatic plant, typically round or oval, that floats at the surface with a root that hangs below.
+It can spread by humans or wildlife (ducks, geese, turtles, etc.).
+This is one of those plants that can quickly spread and cover an entire pond, ultimately blocking sunlight from other plants and causing an unattractive look.

-Water Hyacinth (Eichhornia crassipes) is an invasive plant species that originated from Brazil.
-It can quickly spread and take over an entire pond; therefore, it is often classified as undesirable.
-It is characterized by the prominent purple flower.
-The upper petal of the flower has a yellow spot surrounded by purple.
-If this species is in your pond, it is important to keep it from spreading too rapidly with treatment or pulling the plants out. – photo courtesy of The Lake Doctors, Inc.
+Water Hyacinth is an invasive floating plant species that originated from Brazil.
+It can quickly spread and take over a pond.
+Therefore, it is often classified as undesirable.
+It is characterized by the prominent flower it creates.
+The upper petal of the flower has a yellow spot that’s surrounded by purple.
+If this species is in your pond, it is important to keep it from spreading too rapidly by using a treatment or pulling the plants out.

-Watersheild (Brasenia schreberi) has floating lobed leaves similar to the Fragrant Water Lily, but without the cleft and the leaves are much smaller, typically only about 4″ long and 3″ wide.
-The stem and undersides of the leaves are purple and are covered with a thick, gelatinous coating.
-This can be a desired species depending on personal taste and if it has not overrun the pond. – photo courtesy of The Lake Doctors, Inc.
+Watershield has floating lobed leaves, like Fragrant Water Lilies.
+However, they do not have the cleft and the leaves are typically about 4” long and 3” wide which are much smaller.
+The stem and undersides of the leaves are purple and covered with a thick, gelatinous coating.
+Depending on personal taste, this can be a desirable species if it does not overrun a pond.

-Spatterdock (Nuphar polysepala) is another rooted plant with floating leaves and flowers.
-Yellow, ball shaped flowers bloom during the summer months.
-The leaves are large (12″) and can be round or heart shaped with rib down the center and a cleft.
-It is a great species for fish and wildlife because it serves as a food source and habitat. – photo courtesy of The Lake Doctors, Inc.
+Spatterdock is another rooted plant with floating leaves and flowers.
+The leaves are large, about 12”, and can be round or heart shaped with a cleft and a rib down the center.
+During the summer months, yellow, ball shaped flowers will start to bloom.
+Spatterdock is a great species because it serves as a food source and habitat for fish and wildlife.